XYOracleNetwork-v1/web-developer.xyo.network-react/docs/xyo-app-guide.md

   </picture>
 </h1>

-Once you do you should see a scrollable list of the devices that have interacted with your device
+Once you do you should see a scrollable list of the devices that have interacted with your device.
+You should also be able to see all of the devices in your mining set up tagged with a favorite star.

+> You will only see your devices favorited if you are logged in with the same XYO account that you previously used to use the XYO app and register your devices.

 <h1 align="left">
   <picture>